This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Soil Properties”.

 2. Soil exists in how many states?

-Explanation: Soil can exist in four states based on amount of water content.
+Explanation: Soil can exist in four states based on the amount of water content.
 They are liquid, plastic, semi solid and solid state.
 Water content decreases with each state.

 3. In oven drying method for determination of water content, temperature maintained is: